AnnaXWang/NodeApollo-Boilerplate/README.md

     * Linux: `apt-get install nodejs`
     * MacOS: `brew install nodejs`
     * Windows: direct download, or use Bash on Windows 10

+* Install Postgres locally (Note: you may also have to install it globally)

+        $ npm install pg --save

+    * Additional download for Postgres.app and its GUI: https://postgresapp.com/
+* Create a local Postgres database called "boilerplate_db"

+        $ psql CREATE DATABASE boilerplate_db;

+    * Ideally, you should not set up a username and password for your local database
+    * 'postgres://localhost/boilerplate_db' should point to this database
+    * Look at knexfile.js in the root directory to understand how the server accesses your local database

 * Install node dependencies

         $ npm install